heyxyz/hey/CONTRIBUTING.md

 # Contributing to Lenster 🌸

-👍🎉 Thank you for your interest in contributing to the Lenster! 🎉👍
+👍🎉 Thank you for your interest in contributing to Lenster! 🎉👍

 Lenster is an open-source project maintained by [Lenster team](https://github.com/lensterxyz).
 We appreciate your interest and efforts to contribute to Lenster.